toolleeo/cli-apps/README.md

 * [LUKS](https://guardianproject.info/code/luks/) - Hard disk encryption tool; it stores all setup information in the partition header, enabling easy data transport or migration.
 * [pass](https://www.passwordstore.org/) - With pass, each password lives inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.
 These encrypted files may be organized into meaningful folder hierarchies, copied from computer to computer, and, in general, manipulated using standard command line file management utilities.
 * [safe.sh](https://github.com/windowsrefund/safe) - Pure Bash script to manage secure archives; simple and clean; uses [gnugpg](https://gnupg.org/) for encryption/decryption, thus can leverage tools like [GPG Agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
+* [SpicyPass](https://github.com/JFreegman/SpicyPass) - A light-weight password manager with a focus on simplicity and security.
 * [titan](https://www.byteptr.com/titan/) - Password management belongs to the command line, deep into the Unix heartland, the shell.
 Titan is written in C and is available under the MIT license.

 ## <a name="shells"></a>Shells